hindman/optopus/README.md

 their weaknesses and many annoyances.
 But rather than starting with opinions, let's perform some side-by-side comparisons across a spectrum of program types.

-I will use argparse in the comparisons, but not because it is a bad library -- to the contrary, it is better than the vast majority of alternatives.
-Argparse is a dream to use compared to its predecessor, optparse, and it is easier to configure than the argument parser built into Ruby.
+I will use [argparse][py_argparse] in the comparisons, but not because it is a bad library -- to the contrary, it is better than the vast majority of alternatives.
+Argparse is a dream to use compared to its predecessor, [optparse][py_optparse], and it is easier to configure than the argument parser built into [Ruby][rb_optparse].
 Basically, argparse is among the best of a barely-adequate bunch.

+#### Example 1

 The comparisons will start with a minimal script: a bare-bones grep clone that will allow us to use Python regexes rather than whatever grep ships with.